flamerohr/websocket-video/README.md

 The way to get this working and tested is:

 Install dependencies:

 ```
 npm install
 ```

 Run the express server to enable websockets:

 ```
 npm run start:server
 ```

 Run the react site:

 ```
 npm run start
 ```

+Visit the react site page, by opening [localhost:3000](http://localhost:3000) in your browser.

 # Original text